Racheltmz/ShopPeas/README.md

 3. API Documentation with `SwaggerUI`.
 You can access the documentation while running the backend by entering http://localhost:8080/swagger-ui/index.html.
 Alternatively, you can refer to our [api_docs.html](./documentation/api_docs.html) for our HTML version or [API Documentation.pdf](./documentation/API%20Documentation.pdf) for our PDF version.

 4. Backend Functions Documentation with `Javadocs`.
-You can access the documentation [here.]
-TODO
+You can access the documentation through the [index.html](./documentation/javadocs) file here.

 <a id='contributors'></a>